 On 6th April 2020 capital gains tax rules change and landlords will now have just 30 days to pay any capital gains tax due.
 Prior to 6th April 2020 if you sold a property on 1st May 2019, you wouldn’t have to pay the capital gains tax until 31st Jan 2020.
 That’s 17 months to pay tax after sale.
 So this is a dramatic rule change that will adversely affect your cash flow.
 So, UK landlords who sell a residential property after 6th April will need to report and pay any tax due within the shorter timeline of 30 days.
 If you don’t report on a timely basis you will face penalties and interest charges.
 This CGT change does not affect the sale of your personal home or principal private residence.

-The change in capital gains tax rules is an ongoing and systematic focus that government and HMRC are taking on landlords.
+The change in the rules is an ongoing and systematic focus that government and HMRC are taking on landlords.
 In addition to accelerating tax collection times, this change may also be an attempt to force landlords to keep better records.
 Finance Equation Ltd, provide property cloud accountants solutions for landlords, which improve record keeping and timely submission of returns to HMRC.

 Contact the Finance Equation Ltd to see how we can assist you to submit on time and reduce your property taxes

 The Finance Equation Ltd is a company registered in England & Wales.
 Company number 05116983.
 Business address: Finance Equation Ltd, 334 Ley Street, Ilford, Essex, IG1 4AF.

 Website designed and developed by Jazi Technology Limited